remoteit/desktop/readme.md

 You should now have a fully signed windows app suite with installer, and uninstaller that can be auto-updated.

+_Note if you run into signing errors "SignTool Error: The file is being used by another process." disable Windows Defender_ _Also it's good to run the signtool command once in console so that the signtool will keep the password in memory for the build_

 ### Windows partial manual signing

 To sign the application follow these steps: